fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 This idea looks promising but I still need to figure out the following:

 **Coverage.** A pendulum is a very simple dynamical system, so covering the entire state space when collecting data was very easy.
-I just sampled random initial positions for the pendulum and random inputs, and since the robot just has a single joint, I quickly covered most of the .
+I just sampled random initial positions for the pendulum and random inputs, and since the robot only has a single joint, I quickly covered the entire state space.
-However, for robots with more joints, the state space grows exponentially, and getting good coverage will be challenging.
+However, for robots with more joints, the state space will be exponentially larger, and getting good coverage will likely be challenging.

 **Architecture.** As the dynamical system gets more complex, we will likely need a better neural network model.